 Age at diagnosis

-Generally speaking, the longer you have had this condition, the higher the cost of insurance.
-So, if you developed diabetes as a child, expect to pay higher premiums than someone with late-onset diabetes.
+Generally speaking, the longer you have had this condition, the higher the insurance cost.
+So, if you developed diabetes as a child, expect to pay higher life insurance premiums than someone with late-onset diabetes.
+Additionally, the age at diagnosis can also influence the death benefit, affecting the payout beneficiaries receive upon the policyholder's death.

 Type of diabetes